Skip to main content

 Response Headers to Monitor

 Every API response includes headers that tell you where you stand.
-Read these in your application — do not rely on hitting a 429 to detect a limit.
+Read these in your application.
+Do not rely on hitting a 429 to detect a limit.

 Log X-Quota-Remaining in your application metrics.
 Set an alert when it falls below 20% so you have time to contact us before you are completely blocked.